loristissino/delt/README.md

 DELT is released under the terms of GNU Affero General Public License http://www.gnu.org/licenses/agpl-3.0.html.

+DELT uses pieces of software that may be subject to different licenses.
+Please read the source code to find out.

 ## Online version

 DELT is currently used online at http://learndoubleentry.org